-The substantive differences in terms of expenditures were largely due to hiring additional teachers and purchasing buses with upgraded ventilation.
+The substantive differences in terms of expenditures were largely due to hiring additional teachers.
 We spent less on PPE and cleaning but had adequate resources.
 We spent less on actions like extended day learning supports due to lack of staffing.